SAP-samples/cloud-cap-samples-java/README.md

 with the folder containing the generated code.
 In order to add the generated code you need to add the 'gen' folder to the build path:

-* Open the project settings
+* Open the project settings.
-* Navigate to the 'modules' section
+* Navigate to the 'modules' section.
 * Select the srv/src/gen folder and mark it as 'sources'.
-* Save and leave the project settings
+* Save and leave the project settings.
-* Trigger a rebuild
+* Trigger a rebuild.

 After the generated code is considered by IntelliJ's build the application can be handled just as any other Spring Boot application in IntelliJ.